-Vehicles can be complex for those who are not aware of how the parts interconnect.
-A vehicle consists of multiple functions that work together to ensure that you arrive at your destination in one piece.
+Vehicles can be complicated for those who are not aware of how the parts interconnect.
+A car consists of multiple functions that work together to ensure that you arrive at your destination in one piece.

-Today we are going to look at two systems in particular to broaden your understanding of some of vehicles crucial elements.
-Without these systems, you would not be able to handle your vehicle on the road and would certainly
+Today, we will look at two systems in particular to broaden your understanding of some of the vehicle’s crucial elements.
+Without these systems, you would not be able to handle your car on the road and certainly lose control of it.

 These two crucial systems are the steering systems and the suspension systems.

 First, we look at the steering systems—the “guidance” of the vehicle.
 The steering system is designed to convert the rotary movement of the steering wheel.
-This rotation in turn swivels the movement of the road wheels through an angular turn of the front wheels.
+In turn, this rotation swivels the movement of the road wheels through an angular turn of the front wheels.

 It is also essential to ensure that the wheels are on track and that the wheel is not “over tightened.”
-Failure to maintain these factors will result in stiffness of the steering.
-This in turn will create a negative response toward the direction in which the driver intends to turn.
+Failure to maintain these factors will result in stiffness of the steering, which, in turn, will create a negative response toward the direction in which the driver intends to turn.

-So how does this work?
+How does this work?

 In turn, this gear engages with the rack of the vehicle, which runs across the car’s width.
 When you steer your vehicle, the rack gear will turn either left or right.
 The direction in which it turns will be in response to the direction in which you turn your steering wheel.

 Basic physics tells us that if the vehicle drives over a bump, it will lift off the ground momentarily.
 The forces of gravity will then play their part in bringing it back down.

 So what have we determined so far?
 The steering system of your vehicle is responsible for the increase of friction and direction on the road.
-The suspension system maintains vehicle stability on through bumps and imperfections on the road.
+The suspension system maintains vehicle stability through bumps and imperfections on the road.
 These two systems are interconnected.

 If the steering system isn’t maintained, your vehicle will swerve all over the road.
-You will not be able to control your direction or your stability without proper maintenance of these two systems.
+You will not be able to control your direction or stability without proper maintenance of these two systems.